tlambert03/LLSpy/docs/gui.rst

 Preview Button
 --------------

+*Note:* Documentation below currently only applies to the "matplotlib" viewer... not the spimagine viewer.

 The Preview button (Ctrl-P) is used to process and show the first timepoint (by default) of the dataset selected in the processing queue, allowing evaluation of the current settings prior to processing of the entire folder.
 After clicking "Preview", a multidimensional image window will appear after a moment of processing.
 This window has a number of features (some non-obvious):